chillancezen/fortimanager-ansible-generator/ansible-fortimanager-generic/README.md

 The generic module is to fill the gap which exists between FortiManager features being published and Ansible modules reflecting those features.

 ### Setup the environment
-Make sure you have `ansible>=2.8.0` installed with python2 or python3, then run the `setup.py` to copy the generic module to ansible module directory.
+Make sure you have `ansible==2.8.0` installed with python2 or python3, then run the `setup.py` to copy the generic module to ansible module directory.

+*ansible 2.9 and later have a problem with httpapi connection and is being fixed with ansible PR 62534*
 ```sh
 $python3 setup.py
 $python2 setup.py # if you are using python2